MartianZoo/solarnet/README.md

 ## Learning more

+### Join the discord

+[This invite](https://discord.gg/MfQJgYsE9) should work until Aug 2?

 ### Videos

 None of this is polished or anything.

-* [First overview/demo](https://www.youtube.com/watch?v=btCLcFLvV2I).
+* [First overview and REPL demo](https://www.youtube.com/watch?v=btCLcFLvV2I).
 For this video it's best if you know the game pretty well.
 * [Second overview](https://www.youtube.com/watch?v=pds_Axz2T90).
-This one was for an audience of more hardcore software people; it still helps to know the game, but maybe less crucially than for the previous video.
+This one was for an audience of more hardcore software people, and I tried to make it a little more understandable for those who aren't experts in the game already.
-* [Watch as I "log" a real game](https://youtu.be/se8svQH-GOE) (I explain stuff, but it's long; watch on at least 1.5x).
+* [Watch as I "log" a real game](https://youtu.be/se8svQH-GOE) (I explain a bunch of stuff, but it's long; watch on high-speed).
 * [Gory video](https://www.youtube.com/watch?v=jC4iZnv4UA0) of me add a brand new card (Supercapacitors) to Solarnet in about a half hour.

 ### Docs

 I haven't written too much yet.
-It will help to understand what kind of docs you would like to see next; from where I sit there are just too many different things I could write about to choose.
+There are too many things I could write down next, so it would really help to hear which topics you most want to see.

 * A [FAQ](docs/faq.md)
 * [Cheat sheet](docs/cheat-sheet.md)